Running over the Holidays: Stay Safe, Get Your Miles I, and Have Fun

 Laying the Groundwork for Success

-Running during the holidays can be a challenge, but clear goals and a flexible routine keep you on track.
-Instead of aiming for daily long distances, consider a set number of runs per week to maintain motivation without overstraining.
+Running during the holidays can be a challenge, but clear goals and a flexible routine help keep you moving.
+Instead of aiming for daily long distances, consider a set number of runs each week so you can stay active without overdoing it.
 Many runners find success using the Jeff Galloway Run-Walk-Run method for a structured yet manageable approach.
 This is also a great time for making Run/Walk/Run a lasting habit even when life gets busy.

 Don’s Holiday Tip: "In my 13 marathons, I’ve learned that running is part of your life, not a chore.
-If you need to cut back during the busiest weeks, it's okay.
+If you need to cut back during the busiest weeks, that is okay.
 Focus on health and joy rather than perfection.
-If you can only find 20 minutes, take it!"
+If you can only find 20 minutes, take it."

 Wintry Weather Gear Guide